Learning the structure of any Hamiltonian from minimal assumptions: Abstract

 \section{Abstract}

 We study the problem of learning an unknown quantum many-body Hamiltonian $H$ from black-box queries to its time evolution $e^{-\mathrm{i} H t}$.
 Prior proposals for solving this task either impose some assumptions on $H$, such as its interaction structure or locality, or otherwise use an exponential amount of computational postprocessing.
-In this paper, we present efficient algorithms to learn any $n$-qubit Hamiltonian, assuming only a bound on the number of Hamiltonian terms, $m \leq \mathrm{poly}(n)$.
-Our algorithms do not need to know the terms in advance, nor are they restricted to local interactions.
-We consider two models of control over the time evolution:~the first has access to time reversal ($t < 0$), enabling an algorithm that outputs an $\epsilon$-accurate classical description of $H$ after querying its dynamics for a total of $\widetilde{O}(m/\epsilon)$ evolution time.
-The second access model is more conventional, allowing only forward-time evolutions;~our algorithm requires $\widetilde{O}(\|H\|^3/\epsilon^4)$ evolution time in this setting.
+In this paper, we present algorithms to learn any $n$-qubit Hamiltonian, which do not need to know the Hamiltonian terms in advance, nor are they restricted to local interactions.
+Our algorithms are efficient as long as the number of terms $m$ is polynomially bounded in the system size $n$.
+We consider two models of control over the time evolution:~the first has access to time reversal ($t < 0$), enabling an algorithm that outputs an $\epsilon$-accurate classical description of $H$ after querying its dynamics for a total of $\widetilde{\mathcal{O}}(m/\epsilon)$ evolution time.
+The second access model is more conventional, allowing only forward-time evolutions;~our algorithm requires $\widetilde{\mathcal{O}}(\|H\|^3/\epsilon^4)$ evolution time in this setting.
 Central to our results is the recently introduced concept of a pseudo-Choi state of $H$.
 We extend the utility of this learning resource by showing how to use it to learn the Fourier spectrum of $H$, how to achieve nearly Heisenberg-limited scaling with it, and how to prepare it even under our more restricted access models.